11:11 Reset

 11:11 Reset is the seventh studio album by American singer Keyshia Cole.
 It was released by Epic Records on October 20, 2017.
 It succeeds Cole's sixth album Point of No Return (2014).
 The album was preceded by the release of two singles—"You" and "Incapable".
 11:11 Reset peaked at number 37 on the US Billboard 200.

 Background

+In February 2015, Cole revealed to Rap-Up TV that she was contractually free from Interscope and was intending on moving forward as an independent recording artist.
+Cole also confirmed work on her seventh studio album, revealing that she was halfway done with ten tracks so far.
+She stated: "I don't know which direction I wanna go in.
+I don't know if I want it to be more fun, I don't know if I want it to be more heartfelt or if I want it upbeat, medium to slow.
+I'm just recording and recording and recording and recording and recording and recording and recording."

+In December 2016, it was announced that Cole signed a new record deal with Sony's Epic Records.